 Quid pro quo harassment is when a supervisor propositions an employee for sexual favors in exchange for favorable treatment of some kind.
 The favorable treatment may include a wide variety of positive changes to employment, including promotions, salary raises, or a sought-after shift assignment.
 Often, however, quid pro quo harassment involves a threat of an adverse employment change based on the rejection of sexual advances.
 Adverse changes to employment can include termination, demotion, or a salary reduction.

 A victim subject to sexual harassment is entitled to any and all damages that the unlawful conduct was a substantial factor in causing.
-This may include lost earnings, future lost earnings, emotional distress, attorney fees and costs, and punitive damages in especially egregious cases.Legal Guidance for an Employment Dispute in Los Angeles
+This may include lost earnings, future lost earnings, emotional distress, attorney fees and costs, and punitive damages in especially egregious cases.Consult a Sexual Harassment Lawyer in El Segundo

 It is illegal for your employer to retaliate against you for reporting behavior that violates Title VII or any of the state laws prohibiting discrimination in the workplace.
 Our sexual harassment attorneys can devise a strategy tailored to your situation.
 We represent workers in Los Angeles and the surrounding areas, including Orange, Riverside, San Bernardino, and Ventura Counties.
 Contact the Calderone Law Firm at (424) 348-8290 or via our online form to arrange a free consultation.